theBig-oh/Guitarwebsite/README.md

 	with this 2d array.
 It gives me a NaN result, I tried to parseFloat, however it still displays NaN.

 	The other arrays, such as the one with scale1 to scale 12, works with the "If" statement that isn't commented out.

+	Edit: Thanks to Chris (OrigamiRobot), the previous code works!
+The 2D array was put into a JSON object, I guess now I need to learn exactly what JSON does.